 Provide Appropriate Safety Training To Workers:

-The Federal OSHA jurisdiction recommends workers take adequate safety training through its Outreach training courses since they cover essential safety training requirements that must be complied with; thus OSHA 10 Hour Construction Industry course is designed for entry-level workers while OSHA 30 course is intended for workers who have managerial posts.
+The Federal OSHA jurisdiction recommends that workers take adequate safety training through its Outreach training courses since they cover essential safety training requirements that must be complied with; thus, the OSHA 10-Hour Construction Industry course is designed for entry-level workers while the OSHA 30 course is intended for workers with managerial posts.
 Obtaining safety training from OSHA-approved providers will educate workers on safety awareness and strengthen the workplace regarding productivity.

 Invest In Good Quality Personal Protective Equipment (PPE):

-When it comes to the workers' safety, since they're usually on the verge of both direct and indirect exposure to site hazards, having fine quality personal protective equipment (PPE) can save you with the hassle as it's the first barrier of defense against accidents on the job site.
+Regarding the workers' safety, since they're usually on the verge of both direct and indirect exposure to site hazards, having good quality personal protective equipment (PPE) can save you the hassle as it's the first barrier of defense against accidents on the job site.
 In addition, OSHA-recommended protective gear such as safety goggles, safety gloves, respirators, and full body suits can prevent workers from risks, whether working in an environment of harmful gases or corrosive chemicals.
-OSHA 30 guides workers with supervisory roles about PPE and its practical use through dispensing a detailed know
+OSHA 30 guides workers with supervisory roles about PPE and its practical use by dispensing a detailed know